Table of Contents

 I don’t pretend that THAVMA is any sort of ministry.
 Rather, I’ve always been up front with the fact this is a for-profit business where I sell a product and pay my taxes.

-However, I’ve also learned more about ministry from running THAVMA in the past five years than I ever did during the 13 years I was actually doing ministry!
+However, I’ve also learned more about ministry from running THAVMA in the past five years than I ever did during the 13 years I was doing actual ministry!

 If anything, THAVMA gave me the opportunity to talk to Novus Ordinarians who opened up to me in ways they would never have back when I was still “Trad clergy,” and may not open up to others they perceive as “clergy of other churches.”
 THAVMA also gave me the ability to reach people in larger numbers than I had when doing ministry, and it provides something to the world that I’ve yet to see elsewhere: an esoteric Christian spirituality that emphasizes intellectual rigor and theological orthodoxy, rather than just cherry-picking pieces of non-Christian materials and superimposing them onto a posterboard cut-out of “Jesus Lite.”